powerpoint45/dtube-mobile-unofficial/README.md

 ![](https://i.imgur.com/8sOqEA4.png)

 # Known Issues
 There are some things I am still trying to work out completely.
-One is the formatting of video descriptions and comments.
-I'm using a very poor parsing method for this as found [here](https://github.com/powerpoint45/dtube-mobile-unofficial/blob/master/app/src/main/java/com/powerpoint45/dtube/Tools.java) in the method **getFormattedText**.
-Basically it needs to format it into normal HTML but it doesn't do very well as links are often fragmented and markdown is not properly processed.
-This is something I will have fixed soon in upcoming releases.
-Apart from that issue, one other one is that the app will freeze upon launch very rarely.
+One issue is that the app will freeze upon launch very rarely.
 I am not aware of what is causing this at the moment.
 Consider this release a beta build.
 More features and fixes are soon to come!

 # Libraries used
 I did not reinvent wheels.
 I am very appreciative of all those devs who make this work!